microsoft/api-guidelines/Guidelines.md

 ### 17.8.
 Collections and counts
 - Services MUST name collections as plural nouns or plural noun phrases using correct English.
-- Services MAY use simplified English for nouns that have plurals not in common verbal usage.
+- Services MAY use simplified English for nouns that have plurals, not in common verbal usage.
     - e.g. schemas MAY be used instead of schemata.
 - Services MUST name counts of resources with a noun or noun phrase suffixed with 'Count'.

 ### 17.9.
 Common property names